Warnings: violence, mentions of rape

 “You think he will change his attitude toward you,” Wen Qing went on softly.
 “But I know my brother better than anyone in the world, even better than I know you.
 He has adored you since the first time you two met.
 Telling him would not change anything.”

 “I’m not worried about this.”

 Or at least, not only.

 Wei Wuxian had also liked the Wen Ning he met in the Nightless City.
-Even when he had thought him to be beta, even when Wen Ning’s own shyness had gotten the better of him and proven Wei Wuxian’s bravado wrong in the eyes of so many, he had never resented him.
+Even when he had thought him to be zhongyong, and when Wen Ning’s own shyness had gotten the better of him and proven Wei Wuxian’s bravado wrong in the eyes of so many, he had never resented him.
 What Wen Ning had done to help him after the Lotus Pier burned, after Jiang Cheng lost his golden core… Wei Wuxian could never repay such a debt.

-And yet it was not this selfless act he thought of when affection squeezed his chest as he looked at the man, but another; one much more delicate and private, when Wen Ning had told Wei Wuxian the truth of who he was and allowed him to sob and weep with no judgment.
+And yet it was not this selfless act he thought of when affection squeezed his chest as he looked at the man, but another; one much more delicate and private, when Wen Ning had told Wei Wuxian the truth of who he was and allowed him to sob with no judgment.

 Wei Wuxian could not help but fear that learning of Wen Yuan’s situation would draw a gap between himself and Wen Ning, now that the boy was so attached to him.
-But it was not all.
+But that was not all.

 “He’s doing so well,” he said.